prasannals/admissions/projects.md

 * App has a list of videos which is dynamically retrieved from backend and shown to the user along with a thumbnail.
 * Opens the YouTube app with selected video upon clicking the video.
 * Push Notifications can be send to notify users when a new video is released.
 * Check <a href="https://play.google.com/store/apps/details?id=org.nakshatracreations.app">Play Store</a> for more information, images and to try it out!
-Check Nakshatra Creations <a href="http://nakshatracreations.org/index.html">website</a> for more info about the non profit organization.
+Check Nakshatra Creations <a href="http://nakshatracreations.org/index.html">website</a> for more info about the organization.

 <strong>Under the Hood</strong>
 * Built using React Native and Firebase.